By Eliza Patterson, Rise Up Intern

 Because of the importance of religion in Kaduna, AMDF began by recruiting religious leaders to back the policy.
 They worked closely with leaders of all denominations to demonstrate that there was no religious basis to deny girls equal access to education.
 Once they were assured of the religious legitimacy of the project, families quickly started expressing their own support.

 The media campaign, led by Benjamin, AMDF, and the girl leaders, helped raise awareness about the need for education reform by providing the community with a public forum to express their support for the proposed policy.
-The outpouring of approval the community voiced for the bill, encouraged the Kaduna State governor to express his support for it, too.
+The outpouring of approval the community voiced for the policy encouraged the Kaduna State governor to express his support for it, too.

 In September 2020, Benjamin, the girl ambassadors, and the AMDF succeeded in getting formal approval from the Honorable Commissioner Ministry of Education in Kaduna State for free and compulsory education in Kaduna county, benefiting approximately 224,000 girls.